loolooyyyy/konfigurations/README.md

 **Default values**: For non-existing keys, default values can be passed to `v(DEFAULT_VALUE)`

-**Multi-Line String**s in JsonKonfigSource: as it uses Jackson, it's possible to span strings to multiple lines by declaring each part as an array element.

 **List, Map, Custom Type**: As long as the underlying source can parse it from the actual configuration source, it's possible.
 The JsonKonfigSource uses Jackson for parsing json, so if the Jackson parser can parse the map / list / object, so can the configuration.

-**Observing changes**: Observers can register to changes of a specific key (register(KeyObserver) on the `V` interface) or to any configuration change (register(EverythingObserver) onthe Konfiguration interface).
+**Observing changes**: Observers can register to changes of a specific key (`register(KeyObserver` on the `V` interface) or to any configuration change (`register(EverythingObserver)` on the `Konfiguration` interface).

 **Observing multiple keys** from a single listener is possible, and the observer will be notified once for each updated key in each update.